OS2World/UTIL-PRINT-ecups/gui/printer/manager/readme.txt

   Place the contents of the ZIP file into any directory, and create a program object for PRINTMAN.EXE.
 Make sure the first three DLLs listed above are installed on your system (via the LIBPATH).

+KNOWN PROBLEMS/LIMITATIONS

+  At the moment, choosing to create a printer causes Printer Manager to just launch the appropriate external printer wizard and then exit.
+Eventually this should all be handled by Printer Manager itself.

+  If the CUPS server (local or remote) requires password authentication for the use of commands like lpadmin, lpinfo, etc. then these programs will block waiting for a password during various operations.
+(There doesn't seem to be any way to fix this other than replacing the programs entirely...
+I'm still looking at possible solutions.)

+  There is no help file.

 LICENSE